evopixelro/evopixel-launcher-core/README.md

 # EvoPixel-Launcher-Core

-A library containing core mechanisms for Helios Launcher
+A library containing core mechanisms for EvoPixel Launcher

 ### Requirements